 Application capabilities are the resources that an application requires.
 Application capabilities include the GPIO and UART peripherals that the application uses, the internet hosts to which it connects, and permission to change the Wi-Fi configuration.
 Every application must have an application manifest, which identifies these resources.

 All image packages deployed to an Azure Sphere device must be signed.
-The Azure Sphere SDK for Visual Studio, the Azure Sphere extension for VS Code, and the azsphere image-package command sign image packages for testing by using an SDK signing key.
+The Azure Sphere SDK and the azsphere image-package command sign image packages for testing by using an SDK signing key.
 Azure Sphere devices trust this key only if the appDevelopment device capability is also present.

 The Azure Sphere Security Service production-signs image packages when you upload them to the cloud.
 Production-signed image packages can be sideloaded or loaded from the cloud.